 Indoor Living Spaces For Cavies

 Because of the narrow temperature range at which cavies can remain comfortable and safe, in most climates, cavies will need to reside primarily indoors, in human dwellings or similarly constructed spaces.
-Not only does this make it easier to maintain an appropriate ambient temperature, but so long as they are protected from any other companion animals in the home, this set-up will also help ensure their safety from predators.
+Not only does this make it easier to maintain an appropriate ambient temperature, but so long as they are protected from any other Animals who spend regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals. in the home, this set-up will also help ensure their safety from predators.
 As an added bonus, if their living space is in an area where their humans spend a good amount of time, this arrangement will also lead to closer observation and more interactions with their caregivers.